 This classic stovetop rice pudding is wonderfully rich, lusciously creamy, and elegant in its simplicity.
 Flavored with cinnamon and vanilla, this delicious and simple no-bake recipe is naturally gluten-free and takes just a few basic ingredients to make.
 Great for all ages as breakfast, dessert, or a quick snack, this old fashioned treat is worthy of being deemed a comfort food.

 Quarantine got you stuck at home?!
-Barth Bakery has created a new recipe series called “Pandemic Pantry,” which features simple, yet delicious, recipes made from basic pantry ingredients many already have without having to go to the store.
-Baking is great way to practice social distancing, and can be used as a fun homeschooling lesson (math, science, and reading!).
+Barth Bakery has created a new recipe series called “Pandemic Pantry,” which features simple, yet delicious, recipes made from basic pantry and fridge ingredients many already have without having to go to the store.
+Baking is a great way to practice social distancing, and can be used as a fun homeschooling lesson (math, science, and reading!).
 New recipes will be posted each week, so be sure to keep checking back!

 2 cups whole milk

 ¼ cup granulated sugar